 - The star toppers for these Christmas cupcakes are made of fondant and can be made ahead of time.
 Simply store them in a dry place (do not refrigerate).

-- These cupcakes can last at room temperature for a good 4 to 5 days (provided they are handled without any traces of water/moisture).
-If you wish to keep them longer, store them in the refrigerator and bring them to room temperature before serving.
+- These delicious cupcakes can last at room temperature for a good 4 to 5 days (provided they are handled without any traces of water/moisture).
+If you wish to keep them longer, store them in an airtight container the refrigerator and bring them to room temperature before serving.

 - 190 g self raising flour